cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 ## CDDL 1.1 + 2 plan (standards track) {#s11}

-This section documents the status before **IETF 119**.
+This section documents the status in Summer 2024.

 CDDL 1.1 milestone (documents technically complete, implemented):

 * "CDDL 1.1": {{-grammar}}, *Grammar* fixes:
   Empty files (enabling CDDL 2), non-literal tags, errata fixes.
-  To be submitted to IESG after addressing one more issue and a short final WGLC.
+  Approved document, in RFC editor queue (EDIT state) at the time of writing.

 * Parallel to CDDL 1.1: More *control* operators
   {{-more-controls}}: Additional control operators, another iteration like RFC 9165 before.
-  Ready for WGLC.
+  Passed WGLC, to be submitted to IESG after a final chair check.

 CDDL 2.0 work:

 * Technically complete before **IETF 119**: CDDL 2.0: {{-modules}}
   (`import`/`include` directives, implemented).
-  Ready for WGLC.
+  Feedback is available from IETF 119, one open technical issue (sockets); WGLC before IETF 121.
 * Potentially, further directives to be added.
   No proposals are ripe for specification; this work could go into a second document constituting "CDDL 2.1" so we have the